If clouds were beds then I would sleep

 of fluffy clouds in which you’d sink

-into their white caressing sheets,
+like into soft caressing sheets,

-nor how you’d lie and dream of treats
+nor how you’d lie and dream of treats,

-or winning that important game,
+or winning that important game!

-so, bed-cloud is a better name.
+So, bed-cloud is a better name.

 If clouds were cars then I would race